Prometheus International Launches First of Its Kind Cryptocurrency Real Estate Project

 Project Blockchain The Royal Blockhouse" is the new property launch

-Prometheus International, the first property business to accept payment in cryptocurrencies, has just announced a new project.
-In 2021 the international developer sold the world's first villas to be paid for with cryptocurrency in Madeira, Portugal; now Prometheus is developing a new initiative, The Royal Blockhouse.
-This project has been created in partnership with some of Europe's most prominent digital influencers, cryptoasset institutions and experts in the field of cryptocurrencies, including Myoo #810, creator of Cyberkongz, an NFT project that has generated more than $200 million in transactions.
+Prometheus International, the first property business to accept payment in cryptocurrencies, has just announced a new project: The Royal Blockhouse.
+It has been created in partnership with some of Europe's most prominent digital influencers, cryptoasset institutions and experts in the field of cryptocurrencies.

 Priyesh Patel, founder and CEO of Prometheus International, says: "The Royal Blockhouse combines two aspects of the blockchain revolution: ownership through non-fungible tokens (NFT), but also infrastructure design; something that is happening for the first time in the world of luxury real estate."